Should breast implants be placed above the muscle or below the muscle? Which method is the best?

-- For patients with smaller amount of breast tissue, bigger implants result in a less natural outcome.
-(However, different degree of projections can be chosen to suit the width of the chest to get a more natural outcome.)
+- For patients with smaller amounts of breast tissue, bigger implants result in a less natural outcome.
+(Note: Different degrees of projections can be chosen to suit the chest width to get a more natural outcome.)

 - With less tissue covering the breast implant (only skin as compared to under the muscle technique), the breast might be more susceptible to visible rippling in the future.

-- Although technology allows for better breast imaging, with or without implants, over the muscle technique is generally thought to require more mammogram views due to the shadow present.
+- Although technology allows for better breast imaging, with or without implants, the over-the-muscle technique is generally thought to require more mammogram views due to the shadow present.

 SUB-FASCIAL BREAST IMPLANT PLACEMENT

-Disadvantages – The disadvantages to sub-fascial technique is similar to the sub-glandular technique.
+Disadvantages: The disadvantages of the sub-fascial technique are similar to the sub-glandular technique.